Flood management: Europe

+France

 Following the misery and destruction caused by the 1910 Great Flood of Paris, the French government built a series of reservoirs called Les Grands Lacs de Seine (or Great Lakes) which helps remove pressure from the Seine during floods, especially the regular winter flooding.

+United Kingdom

 London is protected from flooding by Thames Barrier, a huge mechanical barrier across the River Thames, which is raised when the water level reaches a certain point.
 This project has been operational since 1982 and was designed to protect against a surge of water such as the North Sea flood of 1953.

-Project MOSE in Venice has a similar arrangement, although it is already unable to cope with very high tides.
-The defenses of both London and Venice will be rendered inadequate if sea levels continue to rise.
+In 2023 it was found that over 4,000 flood defence schemes in England were 'almost useless' with many of them in areas hit by Storm Babet.

+Russia

+The Saint Petersburg Dam was completed in 2008 to protect Saint Petersburg from storm surges.
+It also has a main traffic function, as it completes a ring road around Saint Petersburg.
+Eleven dams extend for 25.4 km and stand 8 m above water level.

+The Netherlands

-The largest and most elaborate flood defenses can be found in the Netherlands, where they are referred to as the Delta Works with the Oosterscheldekering as its crowning achievement.
+The Netherlands has one of the best flood control systems in the world, notably through its construction of dykes.
+The country faces high flooding risk due to the country's low-lying landscapes.
+The largest and most elaborate flood defenses are referred to as the Delta Works with the Oosterscheldekering as its crowning achievement.
 These works in the southwestern part of the country were built in response to the North Sea flood of 1953.
 The Dutch had already built one of the world's largest dams in the north of the country.
 The Afsluitdijk closing occurred in 1932.

-The Saint Petersburg Dam was completed in 2008 to protect Saint Petersburg from storm surges.
-It also has a main traffic function, as it completes a ring road around Saint Petersburg.
-Eleven dams extend for 25.4 km and stand 8 m above water level.
+New ways to deal with water are constantly being developed and tested, such as the underground storage of water, storing water in reservoirs in large parking garages or on playgrounds.
+Rotterdam started a project to construct a floating housing development of 120 acre to deal with rising sea levels.
+Several approaches, from high-tech sensors detecting imminent levee failure to movable semi-circular structures closing an entire river, are being developed or used around the world.
+Regular maintenance of hydraulic structures, however, is another crucial part of flood control.

 Oceania

-Flooding is the greatest natural hazard in New Zealand (Aotearoa), and its control is primarily managed and funded by local councils.
+Flooding is the greatest natural hazard in New Zealand, and its control is primarily managed and funded by local councils.
 Throughout the country there is a network of more than 5284 km of levees, while gravel extraction to lower river water levels is also a popular flood control technique.
 The management of flooding in the country is shifting towards nature based solutions, such as the widening of the Hutt River channel in Wellington.